bschmalhofer/GPW2025/README.md

 # GPW2025
-My lightening talk at  Deutschen Perl/Raku-Workshop 2025 in Munich
+My lightening talk at  Deutscher Perl/Raku-Workshop 2025 in Munich